Triple Threat Chicken

 For the Glaze

 1. Place your chicken chunks into a large Ziploc bag or marinating tray.
 In a small measuring cup or bowl, combine all ingredients for marinade.
 Pour the marinade over the chicken.
 Refrigerate, and marinate chicken for 2 to 4 hours.
-Remove from refrigerator one hour before grilling so the chicken can be at room temperature before putting on grill.
+Remove from refrigerator one hour before grilling so the chicken can be at room temperature before grilling.

 2. While chicken is marinating, prepare the glaze.
-Combine all ingredients and place in a bowl or container (the container should be big enough to hold chunks of half cooked chicken and be able to withstand the heat of half cooked chicken.
-I use a large flat Tupperware container), stir well to combine.
+Combine all ingredients and place in a bowl or container big enough to hold chunks of half cooked chicken, and be able to withstand the heat of half cooked chicken.
+I use a large flat Tupperware container.
+Stir well to combine.

 4. Remove chicken to a serving platter, and dig in!

 NEWS FLASH!
-Look what was in the San Jose Mercury News today, August 1, 2013.
-The cutie patootie is my 2 month old grandson, awwwwww.
+Look what was in the San Jose Mercury News ten years ago, on August 1, 2013.
+The cutie patootie is my 2 month old grandson, awww 🙂

 Jett recipe in newspaper